Devolution – what it means for Herefordshire

 The council is currently assessing what this may mean for Herefordshire.

-What devolution would mean for Herefordshire
+What devolution will mean for Herefordshire

 Devolution has the potential to ensure Herefordshire benefits from any additional government funding that may be available.